scottscuttle/scottscuttle/README.md

 Refrain from asking for my socials such as my Twitter, Bluesky or Tumblr.
 You may ask for my Discord but other than that everything else is off limits if I don’t know you long enough.

+If I don’t wish to interact with you please respect that.

 more to be included soon…